-3.4 Is Intellectual Property Right Inviolable?
+2.6 Is Intellectual Property Right Inviolable?

 In our treatment of rights in unit 2 of module 1, we argued that human rights are inviolable.
-We explained what we mean by inviolable as involving a situation where no one can take away any body's rights.
+We explained what we mean by inviolable as involving a situation where no one can take away anybody's rights.
 Intellectual property rights, since they are subsumed under the human right to property can be said to be inviolable.
-What this means is that nobody should violate a person's right to intellectual property without suffering some punishments for it.
-In order to ensure the protection of these rights, most countries of the world made laws that punish those who violate intellectual property rights.
+What this means is that nobody should violate a person's right to intellectual property without suffering some punishment for it.
+To ensure the protection of these rights, most countries of the world made laws that punish those who violate intellectual property rights.

 Despite such provisions, the question has been raised whether there are instances where intellectual property rights can be justifiably violated.
-Before 2001 and 2002, scholars have been in agreement that intellectual property rights cannot be violated no matter the circumstances.
+Before 2001 and 2002, scholars have agreed that intellectual property rights cannot be violated no matter the circumstances.
 However, events in 2001 and 2002 led to the reconsideration of the question.

 Werhane and Gorman (2005) gave the background for such reconsideration.
 This was the anthrax scare in the United States of America which occurred in 2001 and 2002.

-Following the threat of terrorist attack in the United States of America in which anthrax was to be used as weapon, it was discovered that the only antidote to anthrax was a drug known as Cipro, manufactured by Bayer.
+Following the threat of terrorist attack in the United States of America in which anthrax was to be used as a weapon, it was discovered that the only antidote to anthrax was a drug known as Cipro, manufactured by Bayer.
 As could be expected Bayer owned the patent for Cipro.
-Prior to the 2001/2002 threat of anthrax attack there was little demand for Cipro.
-This meant that Bayer did not produce Cipro in large quantity and did not have a stockpile of the drug.
-However, the threat meant that there was a sudden and increased demand of Cipro which Bayer seemed unable to meet.
+Before the 2001/2002 threat of anthrax attack, there was little demand for Cipro.
+This meant that Bayer did not produce Cipro in large quantities and did not have a stockpile of the drug.
+However, the threat meant that there was a sudden and increased demand for Cipro which Bayer seemed unable to meet.
 In the face of this, the US government threatened to override Cipro's patent and give the license for the production of the drug to more companies.
 The threat was not executed as Bayer rose to the occasion and succeeded in meeting demands.

-The Bayern drama led to the reconsideration of the issue of patent.
+The Bayern drama led to the reconsideration of the issue of patents.
 Thus, the old question was asked anew: Are there circumstances under which intellectual property rights can be justifiably violated?
-Following from what transpired above between the US government and Bayer, there is a growing agreement among ethicists that intellectual property rights can be violated in matters of emergency when life and liberty are at stake.
+Following what transpired above between the US government and Bayer, there is a growing agreement among ethicists that intellectual property rights can be violated in matters of emergency when life and liberty are at stake.
 Thus, it is considered irrational to insist on protecting abstract rights when such protection endangers human life.
-Countries like Brazil and India had stood on this to engage on the manufacturing of generic versions of HIV/AIDS drugs in order to respond to life-threatening challenges the disease poses to their citizenry.
+Countries like Brazil and India have stood on this to engage in the manufacturing of generic versions of HIV/AIDS drugs to respond to life-threatening challenges the disease poses to their citizenry.